-LUFKIN – The Texas Department of Public Safety (DPS) is beginning enforcement efforts across the state focusing specifically on violations of the state’s Move Over/Slow Down law.
-These periodic enforcement operations by DPS Troopers are planned throughout the year at various locations in Texas, with several operations planned in June.
-One of those operations will take place in Lufkin District throughout the day on Wednesday, June 20.
+LUFKIN – The Texas Department of Public Safety (DPS) is continuing their enforcement efforts across the state focusing specifically on violations of the state’s Move Over/Slow Down law.
+These periodic enforcement operations by DPS Troopers are planned throughout the year at various locations in Texas, with several operations planned in July.
+One of those operations will take place in Beaumont District throughout the day on Wednesday, July 17.
 The Department of Transportation will be participating in a non-enforcement capacity.

 The law, originally passed in 2003, requires motorists to move over or slow down when certain vehicles – including police, fire, EMS, Texas Department of Transportation vehicles and tow trucks – are stopped on the side of the road with emergency lights activated.

 “Our Highway Patrol Troopers and other offices risk their lives every day for the people of Texas, and their safety is particularly vulnerable while working on the side of the road, where the slightest mistake by a passing motorist can end in tragedy,” said DPS Director Steven McCraw.
 “While our officers are serving and protecting Texans, we’re asking drivers to do their part by adhering to the law – simply move over or slow down.”

 Specifically, Texas law states that a driver must either: